GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ## Additional tips {: #learn-more }

+To stay on top of user feedback you can add a link to a [dedicated support site][support-site] under the Support tab of your extension listing.

 There are other ways to make your extension more robust as you transition to Manifest Version 3.
 See [Engineering resilient extensions](TBD) for best practices for building a reliable extension.

-Additionally, get user feedback as quickly as possible by adding a link to a [dedicated support site][support-site] under the Support tab of your extension listing.

 [cws]: https://chrome.google.com/webstore
 [cws-review]: /docs/webstore/review-process/